hashicorp/vagrant/website/docs/source/v2/docker/basics.html.md

 The Dockerfile is rebuilt when `vagrant reload` is called.

+## Synced Folders and Networking

+When using Docker, Vagrant automatically converts synced folders and networking options into Docker volumes and forwarded ports.
+You don't have to use the Docker-specific configurations to do this.
+This helps keep your Vagrantfile similar to how it has always looked.

 ## Host VM

 On systems that can't run Linux containers natively, such as Mac OS X